ooni/probe-cli/internal/enginenetx/DESIGN.md

 3. the webserver on port 443 proxies to the OONI APIs.

-The notion of bridge is central to the `bridgePolicy` as we will shortly see.
-Before discussing each policy, though, we need to explain how we create TLS connections.

-We also assume that the Web Connectivity test helpers (TH), while they may have changing-in-time IP addresses, could accept any SNIs.
+We also assume that the Web Connectivity test helpers (TH) could accept any SNIs.

 Considering the definition of bridges and the assumptions about the THs, we aim to: